 Left: Miami International Film Festival Director Jaie LaPlante, film director Bill Bilowit, artist Bert Rodriguez

 Bottom Right: Miami International Film Festival premiere night at Miami's iconic Tower Theatre on Calle Ocho

 Top Right: Film producer Grela Orihuela with artist Marina Abramovic, Core Club screening in New York

-Screenings of "making sh*t up" began with the hometown premiere at the 2011 Miami International Film Festival to a sold-out house.
-In May of 2011 the film was shown as part of a curated screening series at the prestigious Core Club in New York City and at the Miami Beach Cinematheque.
-The film's west coast public premiere was November 16, 2011 at the new West Hollywood Public Library, presented by the Los Angeles Art Association and its Director Peter Mays; that same week a members-only screening was held at the Soho House West Hollywood.
-The DVD homevideo release with special additional scenes will be released in 2013.
+In-progress screenings of making sh*t up began with a hometown preview screening at the 2011 Miami International Film Festival to a sold-out Tower Theater.
+Later that year the preview was shown in at a members-only screening in New York's Core Club followed by the Miami Beach Cinematheque.
+The first west coast preview was screened November 16, 2011 at the West Hollywood Public Library, presented by the Los Angeles Art Association and its Director Peter Mays, followed that same week with a members-only screening at the Soho House West Hollywood.